Mindwave architecture: An interview with V4W.ENKO

-V4W.ENKO creates sound and visual compositions based on custom applications using Max; a visual coding tool used to create interactive visuals, installations and complex interactive environments.
-Evgeniy Vashchenko is a Ukrainian artist working in the fields of live electronics, installation, sculpture, sound and video art since 2007.
+Evgeniy Vashchenko aka V4W.ENKO creates sound and visual compositions based on custom applications using Max/MSP(?); a visual coding tool used to create interactive visuals, installations, and complex interactive environments.
+Vashchenko is a Ukrainian artist working in the fields of live electronics, installation, sculpture, sound, and video art since 2007.

 Can you talk about your background and how you started?

-I was studying art and music when I was 16 and started my first experiments with sound immediately.
-Years later, I got the most important education for my activities – a bachelor’s degree in architecture (and a master’s a bit later) and started experimenting there.
-After 6-7 years of architecture I was back to music again with new media tools for sound and visuals.
-So now I’m running a music label (the most complicated job for me which requires a high level of organisation), my art project v4w.enko, which is my favourite and most important as there is really space for freedom in creation of new media installations, music compositions, audiovisual collages, sonic sculptures, music performances, etc. The third project is sound-design for films which is also interesting in terms of creating specific sonic spaces.
+I was studying art and music when I was 16, and immediately started my first experiments with sound then.
+Years later, I got the most important education for my activities – a bachelor’s degree in architecture (and a master’s a bit later) and started experimenting in that field.
+After 6-7 years of architecture I returned to music again, with new media tools for sound and visuals.
+Now I’m running a music label (the most complicated job for me, and which requires a high level of organisation), and my art project, v4w.enko, which is my favourite and most important as there is a lot of space for freedom in creation of new media installations, music compositions, audiovisual collages, sonic sculptures, music performances, etc. The third project is sound-design for films, which is also interesting in terms of creating specific sonic spaces.

 Why did you decide to work with algorithms?

 Good question.
-It was impossible not to decide that as my background is in architecture.
-I received a specific experimental architecture education where students’ minds are changed in the second or the third year already to an understanding of nature as a really complicated algorithmic structure.
-Yes, architecture is a discipline which teaches you different kinds of algorithms for creative processes.
+It was impossible to decide otherwise, as my background is in architecture.
+I received a specific experimental architecture education, where in the second or the third year of studies, students’ minds are tuned to an understanding of nature as a really complicated algorithmic structure.
+Yes, architecture is a discipline that teaches you different kinds of algorithms for creative processes.
 I decided it is really important to bring this approach to music.
-Then I just had to find the right algorithms which could build interesting compositions and forms in music.
+I just had to find the right kind of algorithms that could build interesting compositions and forms in music.

-Yes, it’s developed pretty much.
-I would like to stick to the traditional ways of exposing my work.
-But yes, I’ve done some experiments with VR.
-AR and VR will always be for a specific audience.
+Yes, it’s developed a lot.
+I would like to stick to the traditional ways of presenting my work, but yes, I’ve done some experiments with VR.
+AR and VR will always target a specific audience.
 My focus is basically “this” space and how is it possible to work with the physical reality of spaces in human life.
-My roots might be in architecture for the public and the space and I like “real” textures as high quality sounds will always be different to real sounds.
-I work with synthetic materials only basically as generative systems, but I also like to make behaviour analysis of the physical world or write emulation systems of nature behaviours etc..
+My roots might be in architecture for the public and the space, and I like “real” textures, as high quality sounds will always be different to real sounds.
+I work with synthetic materials as generative systems only, but I also like to do analysises of the way sound behaves in the physical world, or write emulation systems of natural behaviours etc..

 Can you talk about the Ukrainian AV scene?